dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/ios-17-readability.md

 Once implemented, all iOS devices using iOS 17 or 16.7 should not encounter this issue anymore.
 For a quick test, please use the [online demo](https://demo.dynamsoft.com/barcode-reader-js/).

-Dynamsoft is releasing a patch version 9.6.31 to work around this iOS bug on Oct 12th, 2023.
+Dynamsoft has released a patch version 9.6.31 to work around this iOS bug on Oct 11th, 2023.

 If you have any questions, please contact the [Dynamsoft Support team](https://www.dynamsoft.com/company/contact/).